randronaco1027/gobbler/README.md

 A user is presented with a homepage with a message prompting the user to login if they would like to view all recipes.

-When the user clicks on the login tab they were presented with forms to either register a new account or login with an existing.
+When the user clicks on the login tab they were presented with forms to either register a new account or login with an existing one.

 Once the user registers an account they are logged in and redirected back to the homepage but now recipes and the option to add recipes are available.